 Easement in Gross: An easement in gross is not appurtenant to an estate in the land and does not pass to the new owner on the transfer of the dominant or servient property

 License: The bare authority to do a certain act or series of acts upon another's land, without possessing any estate therein; and, it being founded in personal confidence, it is not assignable, and it is gone if the owner of the land who gives the license transfers his title to another, or if either party die.

 How are Easements are Created?

 Since easement laws vary on a state-by-state basis, not all types apply across the country.
 But here are some common easements, including those in the state of California:

 - Easement by necessity.
-If a person impedes their neighbor's ability to access public domain, then it is "necessary" for an easement to be created.
-For instance, if Property Owner A cannot reach the main road because of the property lines of Owner B, then the creation of easement by necessity is warranted.
+If a person impedes their neighbor's ability to access the public domain, then it is "necessary" for an easement to be created.
+For instance, if Property Owner A cannot reach the main road because of the property lines of Owner B, then the creation of an easement by necessity is warranted.
 Otherwise, property owner A has no other way to gain access.